Introducing Boards: Manage Projects Where Your Files Live

 - Custom properties (status, person, date, checkbox) attach to files themselves, eliminating duplicate tracking across tools

-- Group by any property to see workflow progress, workload distribution, or deadlines โ same Board, different views
+- Group by any property to see workflow progress, workload distribution, or deadlines.
+Same Board, different views

 - Real-time multi-user sync means teams see changes instantly without refreshing